 Geoffrey Welchman first began experimenting with a 4-track reel-to-reel recorder in high school, creating multi-tracked songs, skits, and stories...and he never really stopped.

-With Speech and Voice training at New York's Circle in the Square Theater school, GW has a solid grounding in acting and presentation.
+With Speech and Voice training at NYU's Circle in the Square theater school, Geoffrey has a solid grounding in acting and voice.
+(Hear his voice-acting reel here!)

-While producing InveDel, GW was interviewed on podcasts such as Podcasting 101, Don't Quit Your DayCast, and Succotash.
+While producing InveDel, Geoffrey was interviewed on podcasts such as Podcasting 101, Don't Quit Your DayCast, and Succotash.
+He has also narrated short stories forFar-Fetched Fablesand DrabbleCastpodcasts.

-GW's first professional performance was at the legendary Folk City in Greenwich Village, while still in college.
+Geoffrey's first professional performance was at the legendary Folk City in Greenwich Village, while still in college.
 His song "Children in Any Garden" appeared on the Fast FolkLive at the Hoot album (1987).
 He performed at venues like CBGB's, the SpeakEasy, Cafe Sine, the Bitter End, Kenny's Castaways, and the Village Gate.
-GW also created instrumental music for the King World television show Instant Recall in 1991, with long-time friend and collaborator Charles Brush.

 Musically, his distinctive guitar technique mixes blues with pop and folk styles that recalls his earliest influences: the Beatles, Sly and the Family Stone, Martin Carthy, Big Bill Broonzy, and Joan Armatrading.